-This means that within a 95 % confidence, no more than 60 ppm of these parts will not perform per the manufacturer's specification at or below 87 °C. If this capability is sufficient for the application under consideration, the device can be used in the application with some ongoing device or product monitors reference in C.2.5.
+This means that within a proportion of 95 % confidence, not more than 60 ppm of these devices will not perform as per the manufacturer's specification at or below 87 °C. If this capability is sufficient for the application under consideration, the device can be used in the application with some ongoing device or product monitors' reference in C.2.5.